-System Flags
+Emulator Flags

-The erl script invokes the code for the Erlang virtual machine.
-This program supports the following flags:
+erl invokes the code for the Erlang emulator (virtual machine), which supports the following flags:

-- +A size Sets the pool size for device driver threads.
+- +A size Sets the number of threads in async thread pool, valid range is 0-1024.
 Default is 0. - +B [c | d | i] The c option makes Ctrl-C interrupt the current shell instead of invoking the emulator break handler.
 The d option (same as specifying +B without an extra option) disables the break handler.
 The i option makes the emulator ignore any break signal.

 If the c option is used with oldshell on Unix, Ctrl-C will restart the shell process rather than interrupt it.

-Note that on Windows this system flag is only applicable for werl, not erl (oldshell).
+Note that on Windows, this flag is only applicable for werl, not erl (oldshell).
 Note also that Ctrl-Break is used instead of Ctrl-C on Windows.